aljazsim/dev-environment/Templates/NPM package/Readme.md

 `npm link npm-package-name`

-This will install the package in your test project node_modules.
+This will install the symlink in your test project node_modules.
 Then you can use it as you normally would:

 ![NPM package link test project](./doc/test-project.png)